FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Weld-Trc command
 ++++++++++++++++++

-Click the "Weld-Trc" icon to enter the Weld-Trc command editing interface
+Click the "Weld-Trc" icon to enter the Weld-Trc command editing interface.

 This command realizes the robot seam tracking and uses the deviation detection of the welding seam to compensate the trajectory, and the arc sensor can be used to detect the seam deviation.